 The programming manager for the Bancroft Playhouse dropped off a schedule of events.
 Tickets are available on-line.
 If cabin fever sets in, head up to see mostly GTA based professional talent at the playhouse.
 Profits go to Hospice North Hastings.

-Another Internet install to do on Monday.
-They have been going well with no need to climb tall trees or put holes in cottage roofs.
-Always nice when there is a good signal in a convenient place.
+Internet installs have been going well with no need to climb tall trees or put holes in cottage roofs.
+I recently got permission from a land owner on the north east end of the lake to install a repeater on his property.
+That will bring coverage to virtually 100% of Limerick Lake.
+The plan is to do that project in November to be ready for the 2018 season.
 To inquire about service please send us a message and we will see if it is available at your location.
-For seasonal residents the service is a flat $300 per year. (plus $200 installation the first year) Speeds have been creeping up for everyone as more advanced behind the scenes equipment gets installed.
+For seasonal residents the service is a flat $300 per year. (plus $200 installation the first year)

-Lots of activity on the real estate front.
-780 Pleasure Bay Road is on the market.
-Road access.
-About 600sqft plus a boat house.
-Asking $249. #462 North Shore is listed with ReMax for $329.
+Into a quiet time of year for real estate activity: #462 North Shore was reduced in price to $299.
 It is water access near the north end of the lake.
 257 feet of shoreline, 3 bedrooms and complete bath room.
 Lots of attention to detail in the interior finishes.
 Insulated.
 Rustic, hand sawn cottage steps and large deck.
 Screened porch with a lovely view of the lake.
-328 Tamarack Lane has been listed with Re/Max for $499.
-It is road access at the far north-east end of the lake. #310, water access in Greens Bay is listed.
+A terrific buy at this price.
+328 Tamarack Lane is listed with Re/Max for $499.
+It is road access at the far north-east end of the lake. #310, water access in Greens Bay is still listed.
+A lovely place in the back of that bay.
 Finally, there is an up-scale road access cottage on the north-east end of the lake listed.
-It was just reduced to $793k.
+It was just reduced again, now to $759k.